mjknj18/Hawaii-Climate-Analysis/README.md

 #### Historical Analysis

+1. For a date range of 2017-12-18 to 2018-01-17, the average temperature for the same period one year prior was roughly 70 degrees Fahrenheit, with a range of error of around 20 degrees Fahrenheit.
+2. For a date range of 2017-12-18 to 2018-01-17, the Manoa Lyon Arbo weather station had the highest recorded precipitation amount at 10.93 inches for the same period one year prior.
+All other weather stations recorded less than 3.25 inches of precipitation in that year prior period.
+3. For a date range of 2017-12-18 to 2018-01-17, the daily normal maximum, minimum, and average temperatures for the same period one year prior were between 55 and 65 degrees Fahrenheit, 65 and 75 degrees Fahrenheit, and 75 and 85 degrees Fahrenheit respectively.

 ### Climate API

 #### Static Routes

 1. The URL for the precipitation information API correctly displays all of the recorded precipitation amounts for each day during the latest year on record.
-2. The URL for the weather station information API correctly displays all of weather stations that contributed observations to the baseline climate data.
+2. The URL for the weather station information API correctly displays all of weather stations that contributed obsere daily vations to the baseline climate data.
 3. The URL for the temperature information API correctly displays the observed temperatures for the most active weather station during the latest year on record.

 #### Dynamic Routes